Bin Swelah

 Bin Swelah (بن صويلح; born 17 November 1996) in Abu Dhabi, UAE is an Emirati actor and stand-up comedian.

 Early life and career

-Bin Swelah also known as Ali Saleh Awadh AlJaberi born in Al Ain but later moved to Baniyas.
+Bin Swelah also known as Ali Saleh Awadh AlJaberi born in Al Ain but later moved to Bani yas.
 Bin Swelah started his career as a Theater Artist in 2013 from Al Qasba Theater, Sharjah.
 Swelah wrote a book "The Ability of an Actor" in 2015.
 He has appeared in several comedy shows in UAE cinemas.